donglinz/web-server/README_en.md

 # Description
 Multithreading Web Server Based on Boost Asio.

-> The server is composed of Web service module, log module, cache module and XML configuration module.
+1. The server is composed of Web service module, log module, cache module and XML configuration module.
-> Support HTTP, HTTPS protocol.
+2. Support HTTP, HTTPS protocol.
 In HTTPS protocol data stream was encrypted by asio::ssl::context object.
-> Support static HTML page, GET/POST method.
+3. Support static HTML page, GET/POST method.
 Server can be easily extended horizontally to support the new request method.
-> The server cache uses the LRU algorithm for page replacement to reduce the frequency of IO operation, cache size is configurable.
+4. There are three server cache strategy available.
+No cache, Server Memory Cache and Redis Cache.
+Server memory cache replacement policy is LRU algorithm.
+In most scenario, using redis cache will obtain better parallel efficiency.
-> Log system supports log rotation, set the maximum log space, timing rotation, filters and other functions.
+5. Log system supports log rotation, set the maximum log space, timing rotation, filters and other functions.
+6. All the configurations should write to WebConfig.xml

 # OS